- Symptoms & Signs

 - Physical therapy and exercise are often effective in postural and Scheuermann's kyphosis.

 - Significant congenital kyphosis and more severe cases of Scheuermann's kyphosis require surgery.

 What is kyphosis?

 The spine has a series of normal curves when viewed from the side.
-These curves help to better absorb the loads applied to the spine from the weight of the body.
-The cervical spine (neck) and lumbar spine (lower back) are have a normal inward curvature that is medically referred to as lordosisor "lordotic" curvature by which the spine is bent backward.
+These curves help absorb the loads applied to the spine from the weight of the body.
+The cervical spine (neck) and lumbar spine (lower back) have a normal inward curvature that health care professionals call lordosis or lordotic curvature by which the spine is bent backward.
 The thoracic spine (upper back) has a normal outward curvature that is health care providers call

-What are the symptoms of kyphosis?
+What are the signs and symptoms of kyphosis?

-The most common symptoms for patients with an abnormal kyphosis are the appearance of poor posture with a hump appearance of the back or "hunchback."
+The most common symptoms for patients with an abnormal kyphosis are the appearance of poor posture with a hump appearance of the back or "roundback."
 Symptoms may include back pain, muscle fatigue, and stiffness in the back.
-Most often, these symptoms remain fairly constant and do not become progressively worse with time.
+Most often, these symptoms remain constant and do not become progressively worse with time.